pluralsight/guides/draft/php/user-role-using-middle-ware/article.md

-# Start writing your guide here.
+# Laravel Middle ware 5.1

 Or load the live markdown tutorial to check the syntax.